ogghst/grownode/docs/tutorials/windows10_11_easy.md

 - click on "Yes" on the permission popup window (if any appears)

-## Step 2: Download Grownode and build it
+## Step 2: Download GrowNode and build it

 - launch Eclipse and in the popup window that appears select the parent folder of the ESP-IDF installation (in our case here `Documents\esp`).
 You can also flag "Use this as the default..." if you don't plan to use other workspaces